ethanj360/hotel-room-booking-system/README.md

 The design emphasizes accuracy, scalability, and usability while integrating with existing hotel operations.

-The final system proposal can be viewed here: [Final Hotel Booking System (PDF)] (final-hotel-conference-booking-system.pdf)
+The final system proposal can be viewed here: [Final Hotel Booking System (PDF)](final-hotel-conference-booking-system.pdf)

 ---